Dowell-Lab/srworkshop/projectA/README.md

 Premade HD5 objects
 https://developmental.cellatlas.io/fetal-bone-marrow

+Link to tutorial for batch correction with Harmony: https://portals.broadinstitute.org/harmony/articles/quickstart.html.
+We don't go over it in these scripts due to time constraints.

 ## 1. Installing packages
 If you haven't already, download the following packages locally onto R by following the steps below: